-As part of its comprehensive approach to protecting the college community and preparing for any emergency, Davidson has in place emergency response and evacuation plans, an integrated emergency notification system, and trained building captains to assist in an emergency.
+As part of its comprehensive approach to protecting the college community and preparing for any emergency, Davidson has in place emergency response and evacuation plans, emergency communication plans, and trained building captains to assist in an emergency.

-Davidson's Emergency Response Plan establishes guidelines for campus-wide communication, service coordination and safety procedures in the event of emergencies such as fires, bomb threats, severe weather situations, long-term power outages, hazardous material incidents, or any situation that could threaten lives or safety within the college community.
-Download the complete plan (PDF).
+Davidson's Emergency Response Plan establishes guidelines for campus-wide communication, service coordination and safety procedures in the event of emergencies and dangerous situations such as fires, bomb threats, severe weather situations, long-term power outages, hazardous material incidents, or any situation that could threaten lives or safety within the college community.

-Davidson's Student, Staff, and Faculty Emergency Response program, SSAFER, uses an integrated notification system to alert students and staff to emergencies and provide safety instructions via text messages, emails, voice messages, and live spoken instructions.
+Davidson's Student, Staff, and Faculty Emergency Response system, SSAFER, uses a layered notification approach to alert students, faculty and staff to emergencies and provide safety instructions via text messages, emails, voice messages, and live spoken instructions.

-The system enables the college to quickly inform students and staff of any emergency, such as dangerous road conditions, a criminal at large, chemical spill, and more.
+The system enables the college to quickly inform faculty, staff and students of an emergency, such as an armed assailant on campus, chemical spill, tornado warning, and more.
 And, with so many ways to get the word out, the information will reach you whether or not you are on campus.

-Staff, faculty, and students working in non-primary buildings such as Hamilton House, Glasgow or other similar structures should use the above guidelines and get least 200 feet away from the structures to maintain personal safety and first allow responder access.
+Staff, faculty, and students working in non-primary buildings such as Smith House, Glasgow or other similar structures should use the above guidelines and get least 200 feet away from the structures to maintain personal safety and allow first responder access.